 The problem with toxic positivity is that it can be harmful to your mental health and can even lead to depression and anxiety.
 The benefits of being over-positive are well documented, but there are also some downsides.

-When people become toxic positive, they tend to forget that their happiness is relative: other people don’t always feel as happy as they do when they’re around them.
+When people become toxic positive, they tend to forget that their happiness is relative; other people don’t always feel as happy as they do when they’re around them.
 They might feel like they’re constantly putting others down or letting themselves go down to make themselves feel better.
-Because they don’t want anyone else feeling bad about themselves either.
+They don’t want anyone else to feel bad about themselves either.

 The term toxic positive used to describe an over positivity person.
 This type of person tends to only see the good in everything and is often opinionated about things that may not be true.
 Toxic people often tend to talk about other people, even if they have not done anything wrong.